PolusAI/image-tools/classification/K-NN/README.rst

 Installing Boost Library
 ------------------------

-Both the K-NN codes for Shared-Memory and Distributed-Memory use Boost library for mapping data into memory and reading from the command line.
-The steps for installing
- Boost library are displayed below.
+Both K-NN codes for Shared-Memory and Distributed-Memory use Boost library for mapping data into memory and reading from the command line.
+The steps for installing Boost library are displayed below.

 .. code:: bash